The countries where euthanasia is legal

 Belgium has no age restriction for children, but they must have a terminal illness to meet the criteria for approval.

-Canada allows euthanasia and assisted suicide for adults suffering from “grievous and irremediable conditions” whose death is “reasonably foreseeable”.
+Previously, the country had only permitted euthanasia and assisted suicide for adults suffering from “grievous and irremediable conditions” whose death is “reasonably foreseeable”.

 In Quebec, only euthanasia is allowed.